churq/old_csv_etl/README.md

 2. CSV file will have an arbitrary list of users

-2. Name and surname field should be set to be capitalised e.g. from “john” to “John”
+3. Name and surname field should be set to be capitalised e.g. from “john” to “John”

-3. Emails need to be set to be lower case
+4. Emails need to be set to be lower case

+5. Get rid of the whitespaces

-4. The script should validate the email address to make sure that it is valid (valid means that it is a legal email format e.g. “xxxx@asdf@asdf is not a legal format).
+6. The script should validate the email address to make sure that it is valid (valid means that it is a legal email format e.g. “xxxx@asdf@asdf is not a legal format).
 In the instance that an email is invalid an error message will be reported to STDOUT

 ### Technical Notes: